AthenaPD/Capstone_Project1/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

 ## License
-This project is licensed under the BratPit_TheFakeLab LLC.
+This project is licensed under the OrionsGuide LLC.